KomMonitor/web-client/README.md

 ### Architecture Overview
 ![Conceptual KomMonitor Architecture and Idea](./misc/KomMonitor-Architecture.png "Conceptual KomMonitor Architecture and Idea")

-As a spatial decision support system, the main idea behind KomMonitor is to take (geo-)data from local authorities, import them to the <i>Data Management</i> component, process them (i.e. compute indicators based on georesurces and maybe other indicators via the <i>Processing Engine</i>; or compute waypath routing and reachability isochrones via <i>Reachability Service</i>) and finally publish, display and analyze them within a <i>Web-Client</i>.
+As a spatial decision support system, the main idea behind KomMonitor is to take (geo-)data from local authorities, import them to the *Data Management* component, process them (i.e. compute indicators based on georesurces and maybe other indicators via the *Processing Engine*; or compute waypath routing and reachability isochrones via *Reachability Service*) and finally publish, display and analyze them within a *Web-Client*.

 ## Overview
-This <b>Web client</b> is specially designed to consume the remaining components of the <b>KomMonitor spatial data infrastructure</b>, i.e. the [Data Management API](https://gitlab.fbg-hsbo.de/kommonitor/kommonitor-data-management-api) and [Processing Engine](https://gitlab.fbg-hsbo.de/kommonitor/kommonitor-script-execution-api) as well as <b>Reachability Service - e.g. Open Route Service</b> and <b>GeoServer</b>.
+This **Web client** is specially designed to consume the remaining components of the **KomMonitor spatial data infrastructure**, i.e. the [Data Management API](https://gitlab.fbg-hsbo.de/kommonitor/kommonitor-data-management-api) and [Processing Engine](https://gitlab.fbg-hsbo.de/kommonitor/kommonitor-script-execution-api) as well as **Reachability Service - e.g. Open Route Service** and **GeoServer**.
 With the scope of a spatial decision support system, it consumes the relevant municipal geospatial and statistical data for systematical display, exploration and analyzation.
 As described in section [Features](#features) dedicated tools are developed to support city planners and other employees of local authorities in their daily work.

 The Web client is based on Angular and Bootstrap and hence uses a modular project structure for the implementation of the dedicated tools (i.e. map module for cartographic display; charting tools for bar, line or radar charts; etc...).

 ## Features

-The following non-exclusive list of features presents key features of the <b>KomMonitor Web Client</b>.
+The following non-exclusive list of features presents key features of the **KomMonitor Web Client**.
 Note that it is still under development, so some mentioned features are currently not implemented and the list might be extended in the future.

-<b><u>Key Features</u></b>:
+**<u>Key Features</u>**:

  - linked combination of cartographic and statistical display of indicators (i.e. hover over map features to highlight corresponding diagram elements and vice versa)
  - typical map interactions (pan, zoom, measure, search, etc.)